raspberrypilearning/people-in-space-indicator/en/step_3.md

 --- /task ---

+--- task ---
-**Test:** Run your program and you should see the JSON data printed on the screen.
++ **Test:** Run your program and you should see the JSON data printed on the screen.

+--- /task ---